 The traditional B2B model has a few faults, which B2B ecommerce helps to avoid.

-Completing a B2B order takes a lot more time through traditional sales channels than it does with ecommerce.
-A traditional B2B sale would normally start with one business placing an order with their vendor.
-In order to keep things organized, some vendors put off checking their orders to the end of the day, regardless of when the order was actually placed.
-After checking the order, the vendor needs to manually check if their inventory has sufficient stock to fulfill the order.
+Completing a B2B through traditional sales channels takes a lot more time than it does with ecommerce.
+A traditional B2B sale normally starts with one business placing an order with their vendor.
+In order to keep things organized, some vendors check their orders just once at the end of the day.
+After receiving the order, the vendor needs to manually check whether their inventory has sufficient stock to fulfill the order.
 If they do, then the product can easily be packed and shipped off to the customer, but if they don’t, then they need to restock or manufacture more, which further extends the order time.
-Without at least part of this ordeal performed online, it can take a very long time.
-Further, businesses that depend on “just-in-time” manufacturing have a hard time working with the traditional B2B model’s delays.
+Without at least part of this process performed online, it can take a very long time.
+To complicate matters, businesses that depend on “just-in-time” manufacturing have a hard time working with the traditional B2B model’s delays.

 By switching to online ordering, businesses can cut down a lot of the time spent on each order.
 The businesses trying to make purchases can check their vendors’ stock without having to wait for someone to manually open their order, and they can place orders to be received, processed, and shipped automatically.

 A traditional sales process doesn’t offer many modes of payment: just checks, cash, and cards.
-With fewer choices, businesses start to receive more late payments.
-With B2B ecommerce, suppliers can let their customers pay through a variety of online and offline modes and choose whether to pay immediately or in installments.
+With fewer choices, businesses are likely to receive more late payments.
+With B2B ecommerce, suppliers can offer a variety of online and offline payment modes and choose whether to pay immediately or in installments.
 Offering flexibility elevates the seller’s chances of getting paid on time.

-With traditional sales a business’ scope is limited to supplying a local area, or at most, a national market.
+With a traditional sales model, a business’ scope is usually limited to supplying a local area, or at most, a national market.
 But a good B2B solution needs to be able to expand to new markets and buyers, which is much easier when you’re online.
 Getting online allows B2B businesses to market and be found by other businesses from within their sector, not just the ones that are close by.
-With ecommerce you are not only making it easier for you and your customers to do business, you can also expand globally and reach customers in any part of the world.
+Ecommerce makes it easier for sellers and their buyers to do business in any part of the world.

 What is B2B ecommerce?

-Simply put, B2B ecommerce refers to one business selling wholesale online to other businesses.
+B2B ecommerce simply refers to one business selling wholesale online to other businesses.
 It is ideal for distributors or manufacturers that are already selling wholesale and are looking to expand further.
 B2B ecommerce allows different industries to make online transactions with each other.